 Exclusively found in clinics, hospitals, and specialised rehabilitation clinics, this form of massage is solely for musculoskeletal rehabilitation.
 It helps reduce chronic pain and provide rehabilitation for stroke patients.

-If you wish to get this massage, simply ask for a Deep Tissue Massage (can be found in regular massage parlours) or Chiropractic ones (in specialised clinics).
+If you wish to get this massage, ask for a Deep Tissue Massage or Chiropractic ones (in specialised clinics).

 Benefits of Massage: More Than Just A Relaxing Time